amanmalviya258/slackbot/readme.md

 - **Approval Workflow**
   - Request submission through modal interfaces in channels chat or the bot's DM.
-  - Approval and denial action for the approval appears in Bot's DM.
+  - Approval and denial action for the approval appear in Bot's DM.
-  - Request review functionality,Decision will be sent to the requester in the Bot's DM
+  - Request review functionality, Decision will be sent to the requester in the Bot's DM

 ## Prerequisites